First Federation Trust

 If your child needs to be away from school, for any reason, please complete an absence request form (S2) or bring in a copy of the medical appointment letter/card.
 Wherever possible, please ensure you give the school at least 2 weeks' notice.
-Holiday requests will not be unauthorised.
-Any absences over 10 sessions (5 days) are reported to Devon County Council in accordance with government guidelines, which may result in a penalty notice.
+Holiday requests will not be unauthorised and may be reported to Devon County Council (in accordance with Government guidelines), which may result in a penalty notice.

 I am sure you will appreciate that good attendance in school correlates to the educational achievements of children.
 Official research by the DfE shows, in general, the higher the percentage of sessions missed across the Key Stage, the lower the likely level of attainment at the end of Key Stage 2.
 In particular, pupils with no absence are 1.6 times more likely to achieve Age Related Expectations or above, and 4.7 times more likely to achieve above Age Related Expectations than pupils that missed 15-20% of all sessions.

 Further information can also be found by viewing our Pupil Attendance Policy on the First Federation Trust Website.